Freddie Freeman Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks ninth in MLB with a collective 9.4 strikeouts per nine innings.
+- The Phillies pitching staff ranks seventh in MLB with a collective 9.6 strikeouts per nine innings.

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (27 total, one per game).
+- Phillies pitchers combine to rank 15th in baseball in home runs allowed (32 total, 1.1 per game).

-- Walker (2-1 with a 4.97 ERA and 23 strikeouts in 25 1/3 innings pitched) gets the start for the Phillies, his sixth of the season.
+- The Phillies are sending Strahm (2-2) to the mound to make his sixth start of the season.
+He is 2-2 with a 2.31 ERA and 32 strikeouts through 23 1/3 innings pitched.

-- In his last appearance on Wednesday, the right-hander went four innings against the Seattle Mariners, giving up five earned runs while surrendering five hits.
+- The left-hander last pitched on Thursday against the Seattle Mariners, when he threw 5 1/3 scoreless innings while giving up two hits.

-- In five games this season, the 30-year-old has a 4.97 ERA and 8.2 strikeouts per nine innings, while giving up a batting average of .223 to opposing hitters.
+- The 31-year-old has amassed an ERA of 2.31, with 12.3 strikeouts per nine innings, in six games this season.
+Opponents have just a .148 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.